-Matt: Yes absolutely, that is a question we’re getting a lot of people asking right now.
-We have been very busy this year and budgeting is a big part of that.
+Matt: Yes, absolutely, that is a question we’re getting many people asking right now.
+We have been swamped this year, and budgeting is a big part of that.
 The first thing individuals need to do is look to simplify everything.
-There can be a lot of chaos in budgets in 2020, people are kind of scrambling all over the place especially with the holidays behind us.
+There can be a lot of chaos in budgets in 2020, people are scrambling all over the place, especially with the holidays behind us.

 The first step is to audit finances.
 Review your previous months’ statement and see where those trouble areas are.
 Some people can spend a little bit too much on food.
 Maybe start with something simple like that.

-Next they should try to automate most bill paying.
-It can really help simplify individuals’ finances either through automated bill pay or with a People Driven Credit Union Credit or Debit Card.
-Setting up an auto-pay is a great way to simplify individuals finances.
+Next, they should try to automate most bill paying.
+It can help simplify individuals’ finances through automated “bill pay” or a People Driven Credit Union Credit or Debit Card.
+Setting up an auto-pay is a great way to simplify an individual’s finances.
 Then members can stop worrying about all those due dates.
-It helps them especially in the behavioral science side.
-Sometimes we trick ourselves into doing something that is unintentional.
+It helps them, especially on the behavioral science side.
+Sometimes we trick ourselves into doing something unintentionally.

-Finally, I think and maybe you can say this is the first type of goals really have a goal in – January we’re kind of starting the year off what do I want to accomplish you know and maybe it’s something simple as you know next year for Christmas I don’t want to charge it maybe I just want to draw a forward cash budget that savings in for that year to pay for those Christmas gifts next year that’s it that’s a great way in a simple bowl if you start.
+Finally, I think, and maybe you can say this is the first type of goal really have a goal in – January.
+We’re starting the year off.
+What do I want to accomplish, you know?
+Maybe it’s something simple as you know next year for Christmas I don’t want to charge it maybe I want to draw a forward cash budget that savings in for that year to pay for those Christmas gifts next year that’s it that’s a great way in a simple bowl if you start.

-Dave: Matthew thank you so much for that, one thing that you always say about the food.
+Dave: Matthew, thank you so much for that, which you always say about the food.
 It can be surprising how much people spend on food or coffee.
 I’m certainly guilty of that.
-I buy lunch frequently during the week but when I add up how much I spend for that on an annual basis it turns into a lot of money.
+I buy lunch frequently during the week, but when I add up how much I spend on that on an annual basis, it turns into a lot of money.

 Matt: For myself, I have a similar problem.
 Where I work, we have a cafeteria.
-I get an annual statement to see how much we spent on food and it is surprising.
-I set a goal of buying lunch once a week and I’m going to pack a lunch for the rest of the week.
-I know if I’m doing that once a week, it is okay, eight bucks plus a pop at the cafeteria it is okay.
-I am so it’s just kind of enforcing discipline.
+I get an annual statement to see how much we spent on food, and it is surprising.
+I set a goal of buying lunch once a week, and I’m going to pack a lunch for the rest of the week.
+I know if I’m doing that once a week, it is okay; eight bucks plus a pop at the cafeteria is okay.
+I am, so it’s just enforcing discipline.

 Dave: How long has People Driven Credit Union worked with Greenpath Financial Wellness?